-The UCSB Global and International Studies Program brings stellar opportunities for study and research in this still new and exciting discipline.
-Our world traveled professors include four endowed chairs and comprise a renowned interdisciplinary faculty in areas of law, environment, political science, sociology, literature, history, economics, and culture and language.
+The UCSB Department of Global Studies brings stellar opportunities for study and research in this still new and exciting discipline.
+Our world traveled professors include endowed chairs and comprise a renowned interdisciplinary faculty in areas of law, environment, political science, sociology, literature, history, economics, and culture and language.

-One of the premier and top programs of its kind, we have over 950 undergraduates taking our courses and graduate 250 each year.
+One of the premier and top programs of its kind, we have over 1,000 undergraduates taking our courses and graduate 300 each year.
 Our Masters Program has allowed international and domestic internships with such partners as the Clinton Global Initiative and our graduates have secured positions with the State Department, Department of Defense, the World Justice Project, and top schools such as Harvard Law and the Sanford School of Public Policy at Duke University.
-We have a new PhD program and look forward to supporting these students with fellowships and research opportunities.
-Our students and professors work closely with the Orfalea Center for Global and International Studies which hosts world class scholars and speakers such as Rachel Maddow, Gwen Ilfil, and Ashis Nandy.
+We have a new PhD program and supplemented with fellowships and research opportunities.
+Our students work closely with the professors hosting lectures, courses, and workshops with world class scholars and speakers such as Rachel Maddow, Gwen Ilfil, and Ashis Nandy.

 We are committed to recruiting and retaining the best and brightest students and world-class scholars, whose positive energy will continue to strengthen every aspect of this cutting edge program.
 We seek annual, current-use funding and permanent endowments to allow us to: